cwi-dis/zandbak-orchestrator/external-packages/README.md

 ##  dash sfu

 The dash SFU is called `evanescent`.
-It is currently not open source, but it is freely usable.
-It is obtained from the <https://github.com/cwi-dis/VR2G-Evanescent> repository.
+It is part of the soon-to-be-open-source `lldash` package.
+It is obtained from the <https://github.com/cwi-dis/lldash> repository.

-To install it run
+To install it inspect the github repository for the latest release.
+Edit and run

 ```
 ./get_evanescent_sfu.sh